PrithMDP/Cplusplus/280-P3/README.txt

 An agent is satisfied if certain percentage of its neighbors are alike.
 The neighborhood consists of the agent itself, and the 8 surrounding agents, including diagonal.
 Here are several examples of neighbors, with the center agent in double quotes and the neighbors in single quotes.​

 "X" 'O' O              'O' 'O' 'O'                      'X' 'O' 'O' X             "O" 'X'
-'X' 'X' O  			   'O' "X" 'X'			'O' "O" 'X' X​​          'O' 'X'  'O' O   O  O   		   'X' 'X' 'X'			'X' 'X' 'O' X           O   X    O X   X   X  O           O   O    X
+'X' 'X' O  	       'O' "X" 'X'			'O' "O" 'X' X          'O''X' 'O' O   O  O   	       'X' 'X' 'X'			'X' 'X' 'O' X           O  X   O X  X X O
 ￼
 ￼￼￼
 For simplicity, we’ll start with agents being satisfied if they are in the majority among their neighbors.
 Later, we’ll make this configurable (e.g., 1⁄3 of neighbors are alike, etc.) For example, in the following grid, the agent u​nderlined​(upper left 'X') is satisfied because it is in the majority in its neighborhood (shaded).
 Since this agent is near the corner and some of the neighbors are unoccupied, it has only 1 neighbors (first 'X' in second row), with a total neighborhood size of 2.

   X      X